meronteklehaymanotgebru/Moving_Business_Website/README.md

 # Moving_Business_Website
-# This repository contains a index.html file for moving website.
+# This repository contains an index.html file for moving business website.